-- Explain the meaning of Revenue Management - Discuss the importance of Revenue Management in the public sector - Analyse the Procedures and processes in Revenue Management in Nigeria. - Explain the challenges of public sector revenue management.
+- Explain the meaning of Revenue Management - Discuss the importance of Revenue Management in the public sector - Analyse the Procedures and processes in Revenue Management in Nigeria. - Explain the challenges of public sector revenue management achieve the desired or set objectives as designed by the management.
+However, it also reflects the fact that the ownership of the tasks is shared with the departments which financial managers' serve.
+The role of the revenue management specialist is to provide advice, support and technical and professional expertise to assist line managers in fulfilling their responsibilities.

-3.1 What is Revenue Management?
+2.3 What is Revenue Management?

 According to Technical Competency Dictionary, (2016) defined Revenue management as process that involves all the procedures necessary to ensure that the income of government departments is properly planned and fully accounted for, and that cash, once received is safeguarded and banked promptly or immediately.
-However, the revenue management reflects the planning and controlling of resources to achieve the desired or set objectives as designed by the management.
-However, it also reflects the fact that the ownership of the tasks is shared with the departments which financial managers' serve.
+However, the revenue management reflects the planning and controlling of resources to